BHIM: Operation

 BHIM allows users to send or receive money to or from UPI payment addresses, or to non-UPI based accounts (by scanning a QR code with account number and IFS code or MMID code).

 Unlike mobile wallets (Paytm, MobiKwik, M-Pesa, Airtel Money, etc.) which hold money, the BHIM app is only a mechanism which transfers money between different bank accounts.
 Transactions on BHIM are nearly instantaneous and can be done at any time, including weekends and bank holidays.

 BHIM now also allows users to send or receive digital payments through Aadhaar authentication.
+BHIM will be made available on Open Network for Digital Commerce (ONDC) in an effort to challenge PhonePe and Google Pay's hegemony.

 On-device wallet

-On September 20, RBI governor Shaktikanta Das officially launched on-device wallet called UPI Lite at Global Fintech Fest 2022.
+On September 20, RBI governor Shaktikanta Das officially launched an on-device wallet called UPI Lite at Global Fintech Fest 2022.
 As per NPCI, some of the early use cases involve FASTag recharges, insurance payments, and EMI collections offline.
 Canara Bank, HDFC Bank, Indian Bank, Kotak Mahindra Bank, Punjab National Bank, State Bank of India, Union Bank of India and Utkarsh Small Finance Bank enabled UPI Lite feature on BHIM.

 Transaction fees and limits

 Currently, there is no charge for transactions from ₹1 to ₹100,000.
 Some banks might, however, levy a fee for UPI or IMPS transfers.

-In 2017 Indian banks have proposed transaction charges on UPI transactions, but there is no information on whether transactions through BHIM will also be charged.
+In 2017, Indian banks proposed transaction charges on UPI transactions, but there is no information on whether transactions through BHIM will also be charged.